C3RV1/LaytonEditor/README.md

 # Layton Editor

 Rom editor for a professor layton romhack.
 Created by Team Top Hat.
 The instructions on how to use the editor are on the `wiki` page.
+You can also find there the installation instructions on the *Home* page.

 Japanese is not yet supported.

 Current support is limited to Professor Layton 2.
-Other games have not been tested, but would probably lack many features and give many errors.
+Other games have not been tested, but would probably lack many features, and stability is not guaranteed.

-## Installation

-To install the LaytonEditor just clone this repository and install the dependencies listed on `requirements.txt`.

-To run just execute `python laytonEditor.py`.

 ## Thanks to...